BetterThanTomorrow/calva/docs/site/connect.md

 With the setting `calva.autoConnectRepl` you can make Calva automatically connect the REPL if there is an nRepl port file present when the project is opened.

-With this and the below mentioned auto-select options you can make connect a promptless experience.
+With this and the below mentioned auto-select options you can make connect a prompt-less experience.
 See: [Connect Sequences](connect-sequences.md).

 The `calva.connect` command takes arguments for `host` and `port`.
 Another extension, or a [Joyride](https://github.com/BetterThanTomorrow/joyride) script, or even a keyboard shortcut can use this.
 For a Joyride script it would look something like so: